MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 The main improvements over the previous systems are:
  - Optimized line-splitting algorithm.
 For all mesh-based leveling methods, on Cartesians each linear move is split on grid line boundaries, respecting the best-known measured heights on the bed.
 UBL highly optimizes this boundary-splitting with pre-calculation, optimized handling of special cases, and avoiding recursion.
+ - It is possible to probe and store a high-resolution rectangular mesh in nonvolatile storage, load this mesh, and use simple 3-point probing to 'tilt' the mesh and compensate for slight changes in bed orientation.
  - The user is able to fill in the portions of the mesh that can’t be reached by automated probing.
 This allows the entire bed to be compensated.
  - It allows the user to fine tune the system.
 The user is able to modify the mesh based on print results.
 Really good first layer adhesion and height can be achieved over the entire bed.

 ### Synopsis
-UBL currently requires both a host and an LCD display with a rotary encoder.
-Work is in progress to adapt GCode and controller-based procedures to work with UBL.
+UBL currently requires a connected host, and an LCD display with a rotary encoder is recommended.
+Note that the MKS TFT 2.8 and 3.2 *do not* actually fulfill the LCD requirements.
+The documentation below generally assumes a conforming LCD is present; see [this addendum](#ubl-without-an-lcd) for information on using UBL without one.
+There is also [an addendum](#ubl-without-a-z-probe) that describes how to use UBL without a z-probe installed.
+Note that operation without an LCD is still work-in-progress, and subject to change.

 The printer must be already fully functional and tested, with a well-constrained movement system.
 The more physically level and straight the bed is, the better your results will be.
 See `Configuration.h` and `Configuration_adv.h` for all of UBL's settings.